TradeControl/tradecontrol.web/readme.md

 ## Implementation Plan

-Because app functionality is now fully available from [Office](https://github.com/tradecontrol/office), the web interface can be complimentary and we do not have to implement everything in one go.
+Because system functionality is now fully available from [Office](https://github.com/tradecontrol/office), the web interface can be complimentary and we do not have to implement everything in one go.
 Implementing payments, organisations and invoicing in [Accounts Mode](https://tradecontrol.github.io/tutorials/cash-book) will be a milestone for the first release.
-The second milestone will be a stand-alone browser-based version of that mode.
+The second milestone will be a stand-alone browser-based version of that mode (Phase 4).

 ### Phase 1 - Data Models